 The governing body have a SEND governor to work closely with the Inclusion Manager.
 From Sept 2022, this governor is Lorna Duggleby.
-She liaises with the SENDCO/Inclusion Manager and the Senior Leadership of the school to keep up-
+She liaises with the SENDCO/Inclusion Manager and the Senior Leadership of the school to keep upto-date with, and monitor the school's SEND provision to ensure that the school is compliant with its statutory responsibilities as indicated in the SEND Code of Practice.
+The SEND Information Report is updated annually and published on the school website.